Colorado

 - Selling personal data

-- Processing sensitive data (including all categories listed above)
+- Processing any category of sensitive data (including all categories listed above)

 - Profiling consumers when there is a reasonably foreseeable risk of unfair treatment, financial or physical injury, offensive intrusion of privacy, or other substantial injury